 Site Features

-- State of Disrepair: Crumbling walls, rusty machinery, unstable floors.
+- State of disrepair: Crumbling walls, rusty machinery, unstable floors.

 - Access: Partially accessible, requiring vigilance and respect for the premises.